There's a reason people on TV get paid a lot of money, folks.

 This is being done against a black Democrat.

-If this were the general election, and these tricks are being played against Mitt Romney, I'll give you the difference.
+If this were the general election and these tricks are being played against Mitt Romney, I'll give you the difference.

-All this new Mormon stuff with Romney.
+All this new Mormon stuff with Romney, that's it.

-You know this guy, he smoked marijuana.
+You know, this guy, he smoked marijuana.

 He's actually distributing this stuff during the Olympics.